mi-ricoslaby/leanix-dashboard-mi/Readme.md

 `./node_modules/bower/bin/bower install --config.interactive=false;`

-Then start the build with `brunch build`.
-Start the web server with `node server.js`.
+Start the web server with `gulp serve`.

 ## Deploy a new version (develop or master branch)

-The code for "master" branch will be published in https://leanix.github.io/leanix-dashboard-as/master.
+The code for __"master"__ branch will be published in https://leanix.github.io/leanix-dashboard-as/master.

 ### using git post-commit hook